 At York St John I teach across the BA Primary Education programmes, in both professional studies and curriculum modules.
 My teaching is currently based mainly on the BA Primary Education course, especially in year 3, but I also teach Geography across years 1 and 2 and the research specialism in year 3.
 I supervise MA dissertaions across the School of Education.

 My particular interests lie in promoting creativity in primary education and supporting student teachers in developing their professional identities as emerging newly qualified teachers.

-I am in the closing stages of my PhD.
+I completed and was awarded my PhD in July 2019.
+The title is "Creativity and/or performativity.
+A critical case study of tensions experienced by pre-service and early career teachers.
 This focusses on promoting creativity in primary education by supporting student teachers in developing their professional identities and agencies as emerging newly qualified teachers.
 This collection of case studies, draws upon Foucault, Lacan and Ruti in exploring how creative identities and agencies in student and newly/recently quaified primary teachers can have postive effects in delevloping creativity in the contemporaray performative climate of primary eductaion and primary ITE.

 BERA Annual Conference 2011

 - Presentation: “How do I promote creativity among ITE students for practice improvement?”